As a project manager, what’s the first thing you do when planning a project?

 Goal Setting Theory, developed by Edwin Locke and Gary Latham, is one of the most frequently cited (but not-so-cleverly named) goal theories in social psychology.
 If you see a book about goals, you can bet your britches that Locke and Latham are included in the reference section.

-Goal Setting Theory: A Theory for Strategic Success
+Why is Goal Setting Important?
+A Theory for Strategic Success

 Goal Setting Theory explains the importance of the clarity, challenge, and attainability of goals, emphasizing the importance of proper feedback, and differentiates between varying types of goals.